waynodiablo/Oystercard/bookmark_manager/bookmark_manager_stage_1.md

 There isn't a one rule fits all approach.
 If you're unsure, follow the tests closely: they will guide you towards writing only the necessary amount of good code to get the job done.

 So, let's create the Tag model that also has a many-to-many relationship to Link.
+Check out this pill and familiarise yourself with the flavours of database relationships: :pill:[Database Relations](../pills/database_relations)

 ```ruby
 class Tag
   include DataMapper::Resource

   has n, :links, through: Resource

   property :id, Serial
   property :text, String
 end
 ```
-and remember to require the file within ```server.rb```:
+and remember to require the file within ```app.rb```:

 ```ruby
 require 'tag'
 ```

 Note that we're doing a few things other than creating an empty datamapper model without letting the tests tell us that we need to do it (add the relationship with Link, add the text property).
 Use your best judgement when choosing how fast to go.
+###### WE'RE HERE - Ptolemy.
 Let's move over to the next error.
 ```